suwuako/bombhook/README.md

 ## Credits/Special Thanks
 Glizzy Mentality/Isaac for giving me the idea on how to handle repeated words and failed attempts

+the Guilty Gear OST that i listened to while i coded

 Me for coding this

 You for checking this out